The fire crackles and pops beside me. Soon we will be cooking our evening meal over it and warming ourselves on an Autumn evening under the stars.

 Why have I never explored country Australia before?
-Why did I think the beach was all that Australia was about and anywhere else was boring and a hole?
+Why did I think the beach was all that Australia was about and anywhere else was boring?

 There is a beauty that is hard to describe in the River Red Gum National Forest.
 The silence often cannot be heard, not because of the noise of the busy outside world, but because of the laughing kookaburras, and flocks of squawking cockatoos and crows battling for air time.